metaliq/metaliq/doc/metas.md

 ### Linking back from values to Metas

-As mentioned above, all value objects are assigned a `$` reference to the Meta's `$` property when a Meta is initialised (or reverted) to that value.
+As mentioned above, all value objects are assigned a `$` reference to the Meta's `$` property when a Meta is initialised (or reset) to that value.
 In this way, you can go from meta to value with `meta.$.value` and back again with `value.$.meta`.

 This can be useful in various cases, when you are mainly interested in working with the plain value but have some need for a piece of information from the Meta.
 However, there are a few caveats to consider.